-A.14 MRC maximum stripe size
+- A.15 MRC maximum stripe size - Media Feature tag name(s):

 MRC-max-stripe-size

 This feature may be used with MRC coding (MRC-mode>=1), and indicates the maximum number of scan lines in each MRC stripe.

 The value given indicates an upper bound on the stripe size.
 The actual value may vary between stripes, and the actual size for each stripe is indicated in the image data.